-The ideal diode model treats the Diode as a perfect switch: a short circuit (zero voltage drop, unlimited current) when forward biased, and an open circuit (zero current) when reverse biased.
-There is no threshold voltage at all — the diode turns on the instant goes positive.
+The ideal diode model treats the Diode as a perfect switch: a short circuit (zero voltage drop, unlimited current) when forward biased, an open circuit (zero current) when reverse biased.
+No threshold voltage at all.
+The diode turns on the instant goes positive.

 The two states